dcruzf/validatable/README.md

 ## Introduction

-ValidaTable provides a single class definition for data validation and persistence in relational databases.
+Validatable provides a single class definition for data validation and persistence in relational databases.
 It uses Pydantic and SQLAlchemy Core.

-# Getting Started
+## Getting Started

-## Installation
+### Installation

 You can install Validatable like this: